funnycups/petto/README.md

 * Download [RWKV Runner](https://github.com/josStorer/RWKV-Runner) and configure the environment as instructed.
 * Then, [download the RWKV model](https://huggingface.co/BlinkDL/rwkv-7-world) and place it in the `models/` directory under the RWKV Runner directory.
-* Adjust the contents of `startmodel.ps1`: follow the `cd` command with the path to the RWKV Runner directory, and change `RWKV-x060-World-3B-v2.1-20240417-ctx4096.pth` to the actual downloaded file name.
+* Adjust the contents of `startmodel.ps1`: follow the `cd` command with the path to the RWKV Runner directory, and change `RWKV-x060-World-3B-v2.1-20240417-ctx4096.pth` to the actual downloaded model name.
-* In Petto settings, remove the `#` at the beginning of the "Pre-execution Language Model Command" and then restart Petto.
+* In Petto settings, remove the `#` at the beginning of the "Pre-execution LLM Command" and then restart Petto.

 #### Starting the MASR Speech Recognition Service
 > The model provided below is trained only on Chinese corpus.
 You can manually train models that support more languages and have higher accuracy, or use pre-trained models or Whisper interfaces for speech recognition.